bluebenzene/mt5automation/README.md

-# Get Alert from Tradingview and place order on MetaTrader 5
+# Get Alert from Tradingview and place order on MetaTrader 5 using python-metatrader
 this program can place orders in Metatrader 5 terminal automatically when receive message from Tradingview .

 ## Install